Introducing your new dog to cats in the family*

 Since cats take awhile to accept new dogs, your cat might not accept a new dog as quickly as you’d like.
 It might take years for a trusting, mutually agreeable relationship to develop between a cat and dog who live together.
 The younger, more energetic and more tolerant your cat is and the smaller, calmer and more obedient your new dog is, the more likely it is that your cat will accept living with a canine companion.

-- Your new dog might treat your cat like another dog and try to play with her, particularly if your dog is young and your cat is inquisitive and approaches him.
+- Play.
+Your new dog might treat your cat like another dog and try to play with her, particularly if your dog is young and your cat is inquisitive and approaches him.
 If your cat is young and your dog is small, this interaction can lay the groundwork for a strong, relationship between the two.
 However, it’s more common for cats to react defensively to an invitation to play from a strange dog—or even a new, young cat.
 Cats generally don’t play as rambunctiously as dogs, and dogs often chase and bite during play.
 If your cat is older or your new dog is large, your dog’s playful behavior can be even more problematic.
 Play between dogs and cats should be closely monitored.
 Playful dogs often don’t respond appropriately to a cat’s signals to stop, and the tension or aggression between the two can escalate rapidly, causing the cat distress and putting her in danger.
 Keep in mind that a dog can kill a cat easily, even in play.
 And a scared or angry cat can use her claws to seriously injure a dog.

-- Unfortunately, dogs often perceive cats as prey.
+- Prey.
+Unfortunately, dogs often perceive cats as prey.
 This is especially likely if your cat runs when she sees a dog.
 Your new dog might respond to your cat’s movement as he would to the movement of a fleeing prey animal.
 He might chase and even kill your cat.
 Similarly, cats who have never lived with dogs will likely view them as predators and will run or become defensively aggressive.

-- Many cats don’t accept the introduction of new animals well.
+- Defensive antagonism.
+Many cats don’t accept the introduction of new animals well.
 They consider other animals as intruders in their territory.
 And cats, unlike dogs, don’t have a built-in social system that helps them to peacefully share territory.
 They react defensively.

 It’s up to you to protect your cat and set up introductions carefully so that she feels safe and has a pleasant experience getting acquainted with your new dog.